AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

 may be kept indefinitely.
 Where possible, this may be in anonymous form.

 Legal notices
 ~~~~~~~~~~~~~
-Data is stored in Finland in Aalto or CSC data centers.
-Access is
+Data is stored in Finland in Aalto or CSC approved facilities.
+Access
-only via Aalto account.
-Data is not transmitted outside of Finland.
+is only via Aalto account.

 You may request rectification of your data.
 However, most data is
-technical logging information which can not be removed.
-You may cease
+technical logging information which can not be removed or changed.
-using the cluster, remove your research data, and request your account
+You may cease using the cluster, remove your research data, and
-be closed.
-Should technical errors in data be identified, a bug
+request your account be closed.
+Should technical errors in data be
-should be reported.
+identified, a bug should be reported.

 You may access and extract your own data using the standard interfaces
 described in the user guide.

-You may lodge a complaint with the Aalto data protection officer (link
+You may lodge a complaint with the Aalto data protection officer or
-TODO) or the Finnish supervision authority `Tietosuoja
+the Finnish supervision authority `Tietosuoja
 <http://www.tietosuoja.fi/>`__.

+.. _tritondata:

 Research and home data stored on cluster
 ----------------------------------------

-We provide a storage service for for data stored on the cluster.
-For
+We provide a storage service for for data stored on the cluster
-full disclosure, the following are our rules for access of this data:
+(scratch and home directories):

+Our responsibility is limited to keeping this data secure and
+providing access to the corresponding Aalto accounts.
+The shared
+directory manager should be able to make choices about data.
+We do
+not access this data except with an explicit request, but for
+management purpose we do use the file metadata (`stat $filename`).
+For full information, see the :doc:`Science-IT data policy
+<../aalto/datapolicy>`.

-* We do not look into private files without your consent.
+* We do not look into private files without your explicit request (if
+  you want help with something, explicitly tell us if we can look at
+  them).

-* If your files are made cluster-readable (`chmod` "other"
+* If your files are made cluster-readable (the `chmod` "other"
-  permissions), we may look at contents.
-Note that this is not the
+  permissions), you give permission for others to look at contents.
+  Note that this is not the default setting.
-  default setting.

 * Should you report a problem, we may run `stat` as superuser on
   relevant files to determine basic metadata without further checks.